ncmihali/ECE551D-Choose-Your-Own-Adventure/README.md

     errors, and if no errors are found, print the page out in the format described below.
 If any errors are found, your program should print an error message and exit failure.

-    Note that for this step, you are only reading one page in isolation, so you cannot check if the page numbers in the choices are actually valid for the story (beyond checking that they are positive numbers).

 Output format: